msashank910/pidHexTools/README.md

 ## 🛠 Features
-- **Extracts ASLR offsets:** Retrieves the base address of a process using its PID.
+- **Extracts ASLR offsets** – Retrieves the base address of a process using its PID.
-- **Computes absolute addresses:** Optionally takes a second argument as a relative address and returns the absolute address.
+- **Computes absolute addresses** – Optionally takes a second argument as a relative address and returns the absolute address.
 - **Interactive Hex Calculator Mode** – If run without arguments, enters an interactive mode for hexadecimal arithmetic.
-- **Command-line utility:** Simple to use via terminal commands.
+- **Command-line utility** – Simple to use via terminal commands.

 ---